crowdcode-de/KissMDA/README.md

 1. KissMDA is a pure Java API approach.
 No DSL.
 OK, we still need a templating engine.
 But that's it!

-2. No need to have special Eclipse plugin, Java, Java and Java!
+2. No need to have special Eclipse plugin, we just Java, Java and Java!